top of page

 In 2018, gene sequencing technology became available and provided information of the entire DNA molecule of our family’s mutated gene.
 Further blood tests identified the markers on the gene and pinpointed where the defect was located.

 Through genealogical research, we determined a common ancestor with another family with the same gene mutation.
-As a result, Jane Wright Earl was medically recognized as the proband—or the starting point for the genetic study of this type of OTC deficiency.
+As a result, Jane Wright Earl was medically recognized as the proband—or the starting point of OTC deficiency in our family.

 Jane+Wright+Earl.jpeg